 Step 9: Now open the command prompt and type ipconfig to fetch the IPv4 address.

 Step 10: Now open the run command prompt and type the fetched IP address.
-Now mark the always available offline option and open sync center to view files.
+Now mark the always available offline option and open the sync center to view files.

 Once you are done with all steps mentioned above, you are done with syncing the files.

 Hence, synchronization is always a mandatory task as you create backups for your data.
 The synced data denotes the updated data that you have made changes to.
-WD sync is the software that helps to sync the data between hard div and NAS storage device (in this case the MY Cloud Device on your network).
+WD sync is the software that helps to sync the data between hard div and NAS storage devices (in this case the MY Cloud Device on your network).
 In case, if the WD sync fails to work due to any network error or connection problems, you can always fix them with built-in fix mechanisms.
-In this article, two of the built-in fix routes are mentioned against two of common reasons.
-Moreover, alternative to WD sync are also recommended.
-AOMEI backupper standard is the third party software solution whereas Sync Center is the built-in utility powered by windows that can be used as best alternatives for WD sync.
+In this article, two of the built-in fix routes are mentioned against two common reasons.
+Moreover, the alternative to WD sync is also recommended.
+AOMEI backupper standard is the third party software solution whereas Sync Center is the built-in utility powered by windows that can be used as the best alternatives for WD sync.